mohammadaliawan/ls-prep/notes.md

 ## Arrays

 An Array is an ordered list of elements that can be of any type.
 Arrays are what we call indexed lists.
-Each slot in an array has an idex number associated with it.You can reference any element of an array by its index number.
+Each slot in an array has an index number associated with it.You can reference any element of an array by its index number.

 `array[3]`

+**IMPORTANT: Mental Model for Arrays:**

+`ary = [1,2,3]`

+The variable `ary` references the collection i.e the array and this collection contains references to actual objects.
+So, Basically Array elements are themselves references to objects.
+Element assignment `ary[1] = "a"` binds `ary[1]` to a new string; so we are modifying `ary` but not `ary[1]`

 All array indices start with the number 0.